What are the responsibilities and job description for the Psychiatric Nurse Practitioner position at Catholic Charities Serving Central Washington?

 - Oversee quality and suitability of treatment and discharge planning for consumers

-- Provide education and training to clinical staff regarding diagnoses, treatment planning, use and abuse of medications, health maintenance, and related clinical issues
+- Provide education and training to clinical staff regarding diagnose, treatment planning, use and abuse of medications, health maintenance and related clinical issues

 - Provide services and maintain records to meet BHO requirements, level of care standards, and agency guideline

-- Maintain productivity (direct client contact) at 70 % to department standard
+- Maintain productivity (direct client contact) at 70%

 - Meet regularly with provider specific staff regarding systemic issues impacting patient care